Iraq War: Iraq Study Group report and Saddam's execution

 The Iraq Study Group Report was released on 6 December 2006.
 The Iraq Study Group made up of people from both of the major US parties, was led by co-chairs James Baker, a former Secretary of State (Republican), and Lee H. Hamilton, a former US Representative (Democrat).
 It concluded that "the situation in Iraq is grave and deteriorating" and "US forces seem to be caught in a mission that has no foreseeable end."
 The report's 79 recommendations include increasing diplomatic measures with Iran and Syria and intensifying efforts to train Iraqi troops.
 On 18 December, a Pentagon report found that insurgent attacks were averaging about 960 attacks per week, the highest since the reports had begun in 2005.

-Coalition forces formally transferred control of a governorate to the Iraqi government, the first since the war.
+Coalition forces formally transferred control of a governorate to the Iraqi government.
 Military prosecutors charged eight US Marines with the murders of 24 Iraqi civilians in Haditha in November 2005, 10 of them women and children.
 Four officers were also charged with dereliction of duty in relation to the event.

 Saddam Hussein was hanged on 30 December 2006, after being found guilty of crimes against humanity by an Iraqi court after a year-long trial.